 Our modern lifestyles place enormous stress on the family unit, which in many cases compel mothers to work part or full time.
 Maternity leave ranges from three months to a full year in some countries, and breastfeeding is advised for a minimum of 12 months.

-If you do not have the luxury of long maternity leave, then you may have to consider expressing milk with a breast pump, or transition to formula milk.
+If you do not have the luxury of long maternity leave, as certain job requires, then you may have to consider expressing milk with a breast pump, or transition to formula milk.
 Many mothers combine breastfeeding and formula milk as a balanced alternative to provide their little ones with everything they need for healthy growth and development.

 Whatever your situation may be, as long as your baby is fed and loved, they're off to a great start!